biobakery/ccfa/mibc/tm/hooks/README.txt

 time given by the name of the script file:

-pre_pipeline.sh - runs prior to the start of the pipeline post_pipeline.sh - runs after the successful completion of the pipeline post_task_failure.sh - runs after each task failure post_task_success.sh - runs after each task success
+pre_pipeline.sh - runs prior to the start of the pipeline post_pipeline_success.sh - runs after the successful completion of the pipeline post_pipeline_failure.sh - runs after the failure to complete the pipeline post_task_failure.sh - runs after each task failure post_task_success.sh - runs after each task success